Making a link shortener with Astro DB

 A repeating pattern of the words "Link Shortener" and the logo, which looks like a brick wall of sort.

-I like sharing music.
-To follow my friends and stalk see what they’re listening to, I often send them my Spotify profile.
+I really like talking about and sharing music.
+To that end, in order to follow my friends and stalk see what they’re listening to, I often send them my Spotify profile.
 However, ever since they removed custom usernames, I’ve been stuck with the very memorable username of zhwq0rxdn060sgar22e07u193, and searching for my display name is pretty much impossible.

 To get around that, I use link shorteners, but I’ve found that they’re very unreliable, and often shut down/stop working.
-With the recent release of Astro Studio and Astro DB, I thought this was the perfect chance to test it out… and solve my issue once and for all.
+With the recent release of Astro Studio and Astro DB, I thought this was the perfect chance to test it out… and hopefully resolve my woes once and for all.

 Setting up the project

 First I had to connect with Astro Studio and also add the Astro DB integration.
 Both of these were relatively simple to set up.
-Studio integration is explained well, and even examples are provided for how to work with the DB for people that don’t know SQL (me).
+Studio integration is explained well, and examples for interacting with the DB are even provided for people that don’t know SQL (me).

 One thing that wasn’t too clear was where I should create the config.ts file.
 It turns out that it should be placed in a db folder outside of your src folder.
 Otherwise, local type definitions weren’t being generated for me in the .astro folder.

 The database schema is extremely simple: there are three columns, with the short link as the primary key, the original URL, and the date that it was generated.
-Astro DB makes it very easy to declare the schema.
-This is my entire config.ts:
+Astro DB makes it very easy to declare the schema:

 import { column, defineDb, defineTable, NOW } from "astro:db";